tayfun/flake8-your-pr/README.md

 The trouble is it's a lot of effort to configure these well.
 You'd need a CI/CD server with some plugins that needs to be configured, updated etc.

 This is where Github Actions comes along.
-Github actions basically runs a docker image on several events.
+Github basically runs a docker image on several event triggers.
 These could be pull requests, issues, comments, code pushes etc. etc.

 # where can i get this?